The Themes Behind AATC2017

 Agile Alliance Technical Conference 2017

-Remember when Agile was just about team practices, back when XP first started (or maybe we are just young and you just read about in a history book!)?
+Remember when Agile was just about team practices, back when XP first started (or maybe we are just young and you just read about it in a history book!)?
 Regardless, the new and exciting thing that XP did was link up development and testing in a way that couldn’t be split apart and began to remove the silos that had existed in the IT world.
-And for the first time we worked as a real team, not as isolated coders.
-If XP were invented today it would cover a lot more than just the coding and testing; it would involve operations and user experience and hardware, too!
+And for the first time, we worked as a real team, not as isolated coders.
+If XP were invented today it would cover a lot more than just the coding and testing; it would involve operations user experience and hardware, too!

 If you take a look at the practices we use as developers today, some of them we couldn’t even conceive of ten years ago.
 Yet, while we have so many more capabilities, we also have a new set of problems.
 What are the Agile practices that support our current way of working and where is the best intersection of practices for emerging technologies?
 We need to freshen up our view of what the Agile practices mean in the context of these new capabilities.